BrightspaceUI/core/components/status-indicator/README.md

 The state is used to apply a meaningful colour to the status indicator to assist with scannability.
 The visible label should still have a clear meaning so that users who can't see the colour can still understand the state.

 * Default - the state is important but not urgent
-* Success - the state is considered positive or complete.
+* Success - the state is considered positive or complete
 * Alert - the state requires urgent attention
 * None - the state is not important